-Hyundai highlights US spending plan before Trump takes oath
+Hyundai highlights US spending plan before Trump inaugurated

 - Patty Murray, Maria Cantwell criticized for vote to block prescription drugs from Canada

+“If there is such a sign, we will immediately review (the new plant),” he told reporters.
+“We won’t miss when the time is right.”

+Hyundai did not provide any further details about a possible new plant.

-The South Korean group does not usually disclose its five-year investment plan for specific countries.
+The South Korean group does not usually disclose its five-year investment plan for specific countries, and the announcement of the U.S.-specific investment plans comes just a few days before the president-elect takes office on Friday.

+Since Trump won the election, he has badgered auto companies into building their cars in the United States rather than Mexico.

+The South Korean automotive conglomerate has not yet drawn public attention from the president-elect, who has threatened to impose a border tax on vehicles made in Mexico by Ford Motor Co., General Motors Co. and Toyota.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.